Religious Trauma Therapy in Concord, NC

-Online Therapy for Religious Trauma throughout North Carolina
+Online Therapy for Religious Trauma throughout North & South Carolina

 You’re driving home excited about your evening plans.
 Then that song comes on the radio.
 You know the one.
 Suddenly, you’re pulled back to that hard-backed pew, the smell of strong perfumes, the bright lights, and the guilty conscience.
 You feel cold all over like someone is watching you.